 Editing dialogue is always tricky.
-As editors, it’s your job to know what to leave in and what cut out when constructing the scene.
+As an editor, it’s your job to know what to leave in and what to cut out when constructing the scene.
 That said, here are a few tips to help you edit dialogue.

 Stay true to the scene when you edit dialogue

 When you have to cut dialogue, there’s often conflict between parties.
 There’s the script, plus the director has his or her own vision.
 However, sometimes things just don’t line up.
 A script should work as a script, but that doesn’t mean it translates perfectly to shot footage.
 For this reason, a director might stray from the script to emphasize a particular point.
 Likewise, a director’s vision might work as raw footage, but it doesn’t always carry over with the same intent when it’s cut together.

 As the editor, you have to stay true to the message of the story.
 Cut clips together accordingly.
 Also, know that you aren’t working in isolation.
 Talk with the director and screenwriter to understand the purpose of the dialogue you’re editing.

 One of the greatest superpowers a video editor wields is the ability to compress or expand time.
 An editor controls the pace of the film.
 You can extend that pace by holding on a single shot before cutting to the next line or by adding in a reaction shot.
 Or, you can speed things up by trimming clips and overlaying them on top of each other.
 Either way, the pace of the dialogue is not limited by the talents’ delivery.

 Scene pacing should be dictated by the scene’s goal — what it’s trying to accomplish.

 Don’t neglect reaction shots during your dialogue edit